Nonprofit Resources

 - What types of planned gifts or alternative giving techniques will the organization offer and accept?

-For many nonprofits, fundraising is just as integral to the fulfillment of mission as are program activities.
-This isn’t just because monies raised provide the financial resources to accomplish your mission.
-Rather, there is a direct correlation between the communication of your mission and your donors’ passionate response.
-Fundraising becomes the means by which inspired donors join with you in accomplishing your mission.
+For many nonprofits, fundraising is as integral to fulfilling their mission as program activities.
+It’s not just that money provides the financial resources to accomplish your mission.
+Rather, there is a direct correlation between communicating your mission and your donors’ passionate response.
+Fundraising lets inspired donors join you in accomplishing your mission.

 For this reason, your gift acceptance policy should be a natural extension of your mission, inviting donors to join you on the journey.
-As a policy statement, your gift acceptance policy will necessarily set boundaries governing “yeses” and “nos.”
-These boundary lines should be carefully drawn to guide donors and staff as they work together to fund your organization’s mission.
+As a policy statement, it will set boundaries governing “yeses” and “nos.”
+Draw these boundary lines carefully to guide donors and staff as they work together to fund your organization’s mission.

 Many gift acceptance policies simply identify acceptable gifts based on the nature of the asset offered.
 However, determining which gifts you should accept involves more than simply deciding which types of assets you are willing to receive.
 As an initial matter, your gift acceptance policy should determine which officer or officers of your organization are authorized to accept a gift on behalf of your organization.